Improve Your Short Game With A Worst Ball Drill | Flagstick.com

-It’s never too early to start thinking about your practice routines for the golf season to come.
+It’s never a bad time early to think about your practice routines and how to improve them.

 Practice (and I mean real practice, not warming up for a round) can often become boring and unproductive for many golfers.
 A common scene I see played out all the time in short game areas all over, is golfers hitting a shot they can perform well over and over again.
 They have immediate success and feel gratified, but did they really make any real gains from the process?